 Even if you know basically nothing about SEO (search engine optimization), you still know that your business needs to show up in search results so new customers can find you online.

 And for many businesses, it's essential to rank in a certain geographical area.
 If you run a dental practice in Knoxville, Tennessee, it doesn't help you much to rank for "whitening treatment options" in Seattle.
+That's where local business SEO comes into play.

 There are lots of things you can do to take control of your local SEO.
 Here are 5 of our best tips for getting your business found online by local customers!